scholrly/neo4django/docs/running-the-test-suite.rst

 Running Tests
 -------------

-If you are working withing an virtualenv (and you should be), activate your venv (see above) and use ``pip`` to install both the core requirements and the requirements for running tests::
+If you are working within an virtualenv (and you should be), activate your venv (see above) and use ``pip`` to install both the core requirements and the requirements for running tests::